AgentMC/Sao19/Translate/En/Part7.md

 Among current integrity knights, she was a senior knight following Fanatio and Dusolbert in the hierarchy, and her sword power was so strong that rumors lined her up with the former headmaster Bercouli Synthesis One.

-They said there is nothing that cannot be cut by her sacred treasure "Black Lily Sword" given by the Highest Priest, and in a Foreign World War, first she countered the main force of fist fighters, and then bravely<sup><a href="#Prim2">2</a></sup> fought a fierce battle against the large army of red knights.
+They said there is nothing that cannot be cut by her divine object "Black Lily Sword" given by the Highest Priest, and in a Foreign World War, first she countered the main force of fist fighters, and then bravely<sup><a href="#Prim2">2</a></sup> fought a fierce battle against the large army of red knights.

 However, by the end of the battle, she left Central Cathedral and stayed at Obsidia castle as a full authority representative for the Human World Union Council.